sherlock-audit/2024-06-allora-judging/README.md

+**jmdkastro**

+This is working as intended and simply follows linear interpolation, where indeed it can be necessary to subtract a small delta from the _old_ coefficient to arrive at the `minStakeFraction` -> this issue does not require acting on.

+**jmdkastro**

+As for the second part (`dcoeff` flipping sign), when this happens also the difference between `score` and `score2` flips sign, and therefore the sign of the gradient does not change, contrary to what is stated in this issue.

-# Issue M-24: coefficients math mistakenly calculates the coefficient diff with the same value
+# Issue M-22: coefficients math mistakenly calculates the coefficient diff with the same value

 Source: https://github.com/sherlock-audit/2024-06-allora-judging/issues/93